-I came across the episode on Commodus, and it felt oddly relevant.
+I ended up on the episode about Commodus, and it felt oddly relevant.

-We like to pretend that some parts of life are “just entertainment,” as if that makes them harmless or neutral.
+We may like to think that some parts of life are “just entertainment,” as if that makes them harmless or neutral.
 But entertainment is never just entertainment.
 It shapes emotion, loyalty, memory, identity, and the way people see the world.
-Once something does that, politics is already in the room.
+Once it does that, politics is already in the room.

 The stage as an instrument of power

-The Commodus episode shows that his cruelty and instability were only part of the story.
-He also understood how to use public entertainment to strengthen his image.
+Commodus understood how to use public entertainment to strengthen his image.
 He did not just rule Rome.
-He made sure people were always watching him.
+He made sure he was the main event.

-Of course, the Roman elites eventually had enough.
-According to the traditional story, they first tried to have him killed through his mistress.
+The Roman governing elites were appalled, and eventually decided they had had enough.
+They first tried to have him killed through his mistress.
 When that failed, he was strangled by an elite wrestler.
 That was the end of Commodus.

 But the larger point remains.
-Rome understood something we still wrestle with today: public entertainment can never be fully separated from public power.
+Rome understood something we still wrestle with today: public entertainment can never be fully separated from politics.

 The myth of neutrality in sport